kartoza/docker-geosafe/README.md

 ### Creating Interpreter without using ansible

 Copy docker-compose.overrida.sample.yml as docker-compose.override.yml.
-This compose file will override some configuration to use in deployment.
-Some notable settings is ports and commands.
+This compose file will override some configurations to use in deployment.
+Some notable settings are ports and commands.
-This settings will enable ssh ready container for django, celery, and inasafe-headless.
+These settings will enable ssh ready containers for django, celery, and inasafe-headless.

-Create 3 Remote Interpreter in PyCharm with corresponding services:
+Create 3 Remote Interpreters in PyCharm with corresponding services:

-#### Geosafe
+#### GeoSAFE

 Use ssh port from django service. /usr/local/bin/python for interpreter path.
 Username root.
 Password docker.
 Set unique name and include path mappings: